baedrik/secret-auction-factory/README.md

 # Sealed Bid Auction Factory
 This is an update to the [sealed-bid auction](https://github.com/baedrik/SCRT-sealed-bid-auction) secret contract running on Secret Network.
 The new implementation incorporates the use of a factory contract to allow someone to view only the active auctions or only the closed auctions.
 They may also view only the auctions that they have created, the auctions in which they have active bids, and the auctions they have won if they have created a viewing key with the factory contract.
-If they have created a viewing key, the factory will automatically set the viewing key with every active auction they have bids with in order for the bidder to view their bid information directly from the auction.
+If they have created a viewing key, the factory will automatically set the viewing key with every active auction they have bids with to allow the bidder to view their bid information directly from the auction.

 Although the original auction contract will no longer be updated, the repo will remain available so that people may use it as an example for writing secret contracts.
 The original repo includes an in depth [WALKTHROUGH](https://github.com/baedrik/SCRT-sealed-bid-auction/blob/master/WALKTHROUGH.md) as well as an explanation of [CALLING_OTHER_CONTRACTS](https://github.com/baedrik/SCRT-sealed-bid-auction/blob/master/CALLING_OTHER_CONTRACTS.md).